leanderloew/FDL-starter/README.md

    3. (optional) a postgres database accessible by the Lambda functions (preferably in the same VPN)
    4. (optional but recommended) a sentry account
 ### Initial Set up
+1. go to serverless and create an organization /  app
+   1. it has to be the same name as the serverless_org and the serverless_app parameters
-1. run the cookiecutter for example by:
+2. run the cookiecutter for example by:
 ```
     cookiecutter git@github.com:leanderloew/FPL-starter.git
 ```
 3. follow the command line to set up your input
 4. wait for the project to be generated

-5. go to serverless and create an organization /  app
-   1. it has to be the same name as the serverless_org and the serverless_app parameters
-6. now you have to set up the Elastic Container Registries, you can do that by running
+5. now you have to set up the Elastic Container Registries, you can do that by running
 ```
     cd terraform/ecr
     terraform init